 Marriage and Annulment

-By the 13th century, the Christian Church (West and East) considered marriage to be a sacrament, that is, a religious ceremony regarded as sacred.
+By the thirteenth century, the Christian Church (West and East) considered marriage to be a sacrament, that is, a religious ceremony regarded as sacred.
 The age of puberty generally determined the marriageability of young women.
 Arranged marriages could serve to form or strengthen social or political alliances.
 Marriage also regulated sexual activity: intercourse was vital for procreation but pleasure embodied the vice of lust (and any form of copulation that did not result in childbirth could be deemed sodomitical, and therefore sinful).

 Illuminated manuscripts preserve scenes of weddings, where couples join hands in the presence of a priest or celebrant and various witnesses.
 Hands were joined to symbolize the lifetime oath of union—similar to the homosocial bonds formed between monks or nuns—and rings were sometimes exchanged.
 Complex diagrams or charts—such as the Tables of Consanguinity and Affinity—determined the degrees of separation that needed to exist between two individuals intending to marry or to represent the ways in which two individuals’ blood lines intermingled.
 Too much mixed blood could be grounds for divorce, as could accusations of impotency against either spouse.
 Perhaps the most famous case of an annulled marriage in the premodern period is that of King Henry VIII of England and Catherine of Aragon: the English monarch desired to marry Anne Boleyn and thus petitioned Pope Clement VII for an annulment.
 Manuscripts are essential documents for the study of marriage in the Middle Ages and the Renaissance.